jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/getting-started.md

 ```

-SBDG, with the help of `@EnableEntityDefinedRegions` and
+[spring-boot-gemfire-name], with the help of `@EnableEntityDefinedRegions` and
 `@EnableClusterAware`, along with Spring Data, has already done quite a
 bit of work for us:

-1. SBDG *auto-configured* a `ClientCache` instance required to use
+1.  [spring-boot-gemfire-name] *auto-configured* a `ClientCache` instance required to use
-    VMware GemFire in the application.
+   [vmware-gemfire-name] in the application.

 2. The `@EnableEntityDefinedRegion` annotation created the required
     "*/Customers*" client Region from our `Customer` entity class.

-3. SBDG *auto-configured* the Spring Data Repository infrastructure and
+3.  [spring-boot-gemfire-name] *auto-configured* the Spring Data Repository infrastructure and
     supplied an implementation for the `CustomerRepository` interface.

 4. The `CustomerRepository.findByName(:String)` derived query method